 - Using tactile stimulation during someone’s panic attack

-- Inspecting a room for someone with post-traumatic stress syndrome (PTSD)
+- Assisting someone with post-traumatic stress syndrome (PTSD)

 - Guiding someone who is blind or vision impaired

 - Trained to alert a person who is deaf of sounds and alarms